prof-rossetti/flask-sheets-template-2020/README.md

 #### Configuring a Spreadsheet Datastore

+Use this [example Google Sheet datastore](https://docs.google.com/spreadsheets/d/1_hisQ9kNjmc-cafIasMue6IQG-ql_6TcqFGpVNOkUSE/edit#gid=0) (document id: `1_hisQ9kNjmc-cafIasMue6IQG-ql_6TcqFGpVNOkUSE`), or create your own Google Sheet.

-Create a new Google Sheets document, and inside it create a sheet called "Products" with column headers `id`, `name`, `department`, and `price`.
-Edit the sharing settings of this document to grant "edit" privileges to the "client email" address located in the credentials file.
+If you create your own, make sure it contains a sheet called "Products" with column headers `id`, `name`, `department`, `price`, and `availability_date`.
+And modify the document's sharing settings to grant "edit" privileges to the "client email" address located in the credentials file.

 Note the document's unique identifier from its URL, and store the identifier in an environment variable called `GOOGLE_SHEET_ID`.